jonas/akka-http/docs/src/main/paradox/java/http/client-side/host-level.md

 ## Example

-For now, please see the Scala examples in @ref[Scala Host-Level Client API](../../../scala/http/client-side/host-level.md#examples).
+For now, please see the Scala examples in [Scala Host-Level Client API](../../../scala/http/client-side/host-level.html#examples).
 If you want to help with converting the examples see issue [#836](https://github.com/akka/akka-http/issues/836).